Stancoo/contrastive_loss/README.md

 `python3 main_train.py`

-Now the batch images in `scratch` folder will contain two pairs of additional columns, corresponding to the recovery of the defects, added on top:
+Now the batch images in `scratch` folder will contain two pairs of additional columns, corresponding to the recovery of the defects, added on top.
+Here are the sample images after 4240, 6450, 6510 and 9990 training epochs, respectively:

 <p align="center">
   <img src="pics/scratch_contrastive/4240_grt-rec_15.1345.png" width=24% />